Ghana: 'Ghana's Digital Economy Supporting Sustained Growth' - President Akufo-Addo

-The President of the Republic, Nana Addo Dankwa Akufo-Addo, says his administration, since assuming office in 2017, has leveraged on technology to help reform and improve Ghana's institutional and regulatory processes towards the creation of a digital economy.
+The President Nana Addo Dankwa Akufo-Addo has said the government is leveraging on technology to help reform and improve Ghana's institutional and regulatory processes towards the creation of a digital economy.

-According to President Akufo-Addo, the digital economy that has been established, as a result, "is supporting sustained economic growth, and improving the wellbeing of our citizens."
+According to President Akufo-Addo, the digital economy that has been established, "is supporting sustained economic growth, and improving the wellbeing of our citizens."

-Speaking at the 26th Society for Worldwide Interbank Financial Telecommunication (SWIFT) African Regional Conference, held at the Kempinski Hotel, Accra, on Tuesday, 18th June, 2019, the President highlighted the immense potential of technological innovations towards the transformation of economies across the world.
+Speaking at the 26th Society for Worldwide Interbank Financial Telecommunication (SWIFT) African Regional Conference in Accra, on Tuesday, June 18, 2019, the President highlighted the immense potential of technological innovations towards the transformation of economies across the world.

-Outlining the initiatives rolled out by his Government towards the creation of the digital economy in Ghana, the President indicated that the national identification system, which requires, amongst others, that, a citizen has a digital property address, is being rolled out.
+Outlining the initiatives rolled out by the government towards the creation of the digital economy in Ghana, the President indicated that the national identification system, which requires, amongst others, that, a citizen has a digital property address, is being rolled out.

 "These biometric national ID cards are being linked to other identification systems and databases, such as social security, driver's license, and passports, to ensure we have a credible national database," he added.

-Secondly, President Akufo-Addo stated that Government has now completed the cycle of mobile money payments by linking mobile money wallets to bank accounts and the e-zwich card.
+Secondly, President Akufo-Addo stated that the government has now completed the cycle of mobile money payments by linking mobile money wallets to bank accounts and the e-zwich card.

 "This has created a level playing field for persons with or without bank accounts to conduct financial transactions, and is rapidly promoting financial inclusivity in Ghana," he said.

-Additionally, he revealed that Government has committed itself to having digital systems manage all government receipts and payments by 2020.
+Additionally, he revealed that the government has committed itself to have digital systems manage all government receipts and payments by 2020.

 With caterers employed under the National School Feeding Programme, beneficiaries of the Livelihood Empowerment Against Poverty (LEAP) programme, and recipients of nurses and teacher trainee allowances, amongst others, the President noted that this mode of payment is guaranteeing efficiency in the delivery of government services.